HadiCherkaoui/Game-Recommender/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities by emailing [security@yourproject.com](mailto:security@yourproject.com).
+Please report security vulnerabilities by emailing [security@cherkaoui.ch](mailto:security@cherkaoui.ch).

 We will acknowledge your email within 48 hours, and will send a more detailed response within 72 hours indicating the next steps in handling your report.